Overview: Do this simple thing to know what it takes for a homeschooled teen to get into college. Ease your fears about homeschooling high school now!

-Many of the posts I read about homeschooling high school are very daunting.
-They make it appear that if my child hasn’t read all these 500 books or volunteered for umpteen service organizations or learned how to write a 20-page research paper, that he will never graduate from high school or get into college.
+Many of the articles I read about homeschooling high school are very daunting.
+They make it appear that if my child hasn’t read a specific list of 500 books or volunteered for umpteen service organizations or learned how to write a 20-page research paper, then he will never graduate from high school or get into college.

-I get SO FRUSTRATED seeing this type of post, because I know it does not have to be that way.
+I get SO FRUSTRATED with this type of blather, because I know it does not have to be that way.
 Homeschooling high school does not have to be difficult or scary.
 It can be easy, pleasing – even fun.
 No wonder so many homeschooling families put their kids into public or private school once they hit ninth grade.
-If I believed even half of those posts, I would, too.
+If I believed even half of those articles, I would, too.

 Wouldn’t you love to know that there is one simple thing you can do that will help you see exactly what is necessary for your teen to be accepted to college?
 So you won’t have to listen to all those people telling you to do this, that, or the other thing — and you won’t need to be afraid that you will ruin your kid’s life.